 If you need to edit a Theme that has already been created or wish to create a new Theme, the Theme Slides are found in the Theme Editor.

 Note: The Theme Editor is very similar to the Slide Editor.
 This section will only cover parts of the Editor that are unique to the Theme Editor.
 For general information about the Editor as well as items that are not covered here, please see the Slide Editor section.

 There is no Slide Notes feature in the Theme Editor.

-When no objects are selected on the Template Slide in the Editor, the Inspector on the right side of the Editor window will show a single Template Slide tab.
+When no objects are selected on the Theme Slide in the Editor, the Inspector on the right side of the Editor window will show a single Theme Slide tab.

-This is where you set the basic formatting of your Template slides.
+This is where you set the basic formatting of your Theme slides.
 This includes three editable options...

-There are no differences in the Object Inspector when an object is selected in the Editor between the main Slide Editor and the Template Editor.
+There are no differences in the Object Inspector when an object is selected in the Editor between the main Slide Editor and the Theme Editor.